Onixarts/Onixarts_FSM/README.md

 state3.SetExitEventDelegate(OnState3Exit);
 ```

-Last thing that should be done is to set current, initial state in a `setup()` function.
+If You didn't set initial state in constructor You can always do it in `setup()` function by calling `SetCurrentState()`.
+This function also can be used to force state change.

 ```C++
 fsm.SetCurrentState(state1);